OneUptime/interview/software-full-stack.md

 **How much will I be paid?**

 You'll be paid in USD.
-Contact soemone who sent you an interview invite to know how much we'd pay.
+Contact someone who sent you an interview invite to know how much we'd pay.

 **Do we have paid leaves?**